Adad650/garageSensor/README.md

-# Arduino Parking Assistant
+# Esp32 Parking Assistant

-An Arduino-based parking assistant that uses an ultrasonic sensor to measure your car's distance from a wall or obstacle.
+An Esp32-based parking assistant that uses an ultrasonic sensor to measure your car's distance from a wall or obstacle.
 Based on the measured distance, it lights up one of three LEDs (green, yellow, red) to help you park safely and accurately.

 # 3D PRINTING FILES ARE ON [MAKERWORLD](https://makerworld.com/en/models/1538595-garage-sensor#profileId-1614409)